-The information shown below in italics is extracted from the executive summary of the technical report prepared by Robert D. Henderson, P. Eng., President and CEO of the Company (the "Technical Report") and filed on March 29, 2019.
-The Technical Report is dated March 29, 2019, has an effective date of December 31, 2018, and may be found on the Company's website and in the Company's filings at www.sedar.com.
+The information shown below in italics is extracted from the executive summary of the technical report prepared by Robert D. Henderson, P. Eng., former President and CEO of the Company, entitled "Minera Valle Central Operation Rancagua, Region VI, Chile 43-101 Technical Report" (the "Technical Report") and filed on March 29, 2019.
+The Technical Report dated March 29, 2019, has an effective date of December 31, 2018, and may be found on the Company's website and in the Company's filings on SEDAR at www.sedar.com.

 The following summary does not purport to be complete and is subject to all the assumptions, qualifications and procedures as set out in the Technical Report and the Technical Report is incorporated in this AIF by reference.